 Social media can be a chaotic place sometimes, but how can we use it to the glory of God?
-In this video, Phillip Holmes gives three tips on how to best use your social media platforms to shine a light in a digital world.
+In this video, Vice President for Institutional Communications at Reformed Theological Seminary, Phillip Holmes, gives three tips on how to best use your social media platforms to shine a light in a digital world.

 The entire video is above, and the complete transcript is below.

 As someone who is a digital marketer, heavily involved in social media and helping people figure out how to communicate clearly and accurately over social media platforms, I’m often asked what Christians should do or how Christians should engage and use social media.

 There are a few principles that I like to use when I’m thinking about this question: